 Due to its strong public university system and wide selection of private universities, thousands of students choose to study in Washington state each year.
 Washington’s public universities, including the University of Washington, Washington State University, Western Washington University, Eastern Washington University, and Central Washington University, serve more than 100,000 students combined.
-With dozens of private, two-year, and technical colleges to choose from, Washington has programs that fit the needs of just about any student.
+Additionally, with dozens of private, two-year, and technical colleges to choose from, Washington offers programs that fit the needs of just about any student.

 Computer Science Careers in Washington

 As businesses large and small become increasingly dependent on the internet for day-to-day operations, the job prospects for technologically adept professionals continue to grow across the nation.
-Today, nearly every office relies on a team of systems managers to oversee their IT infrastructure; even businesses outside of the tech sphere often employ software engineers, computer programmers, and web developers.
-Earning a computer science degree can provide access to nearly any industry.
+Today, nearly every large office relies on a team of systems managers to oversee its IT infrastructure; even businesses outside of the tech sphere often employ software engineers, computer programmers, and web developers.
+Earning a computer science degree can provide access to just about any industry.
 In the coming years, the BLS projects the U.S. to add around 185,000 software developer positions, 118,000 computer systems analyst positions, and 40,000 web developer positions.

 Computer Science Employers in Washington

 - Microsoft: Founded by Bill Gates and Paul Allen in the mid 1970s, Microsoft rose to prominence as one of the first providers of computer software.
-Since then, it has been on the forefront of video gaming, social networking, cloud computing, and consumer electronics.
-It has continued to expand its extensive operations by acquiring companies such as Skype and LinkedIn.
+The company still remains at the forefront of video gaming, social networking, cloud computing, and consumer electronics.
+Microsoft continues to expand its extensive operations, recently acquiring Skype and LinkedIn.

-- Amazon: What started as an online marketplace for books in 1994 has since become one of the largest internet retailers in the world.
+- Amazon: What started as an online marketplace for books in 1994 now serves as the largest internet retailer in the world.
 With subsidiaries like Audible.com, Whole Foods, and the live streaming service Twitch, Amazon offers computer science graduates jobs in a variety of fields.

-- Zillow: Zillow is an online database of real estate listings founded by two former Microsoft executives.
-The site allows users to browse real estate listings from dozens of newspapers and generated close to $1 billion in revenue in 2016.
-Founded in 2006, Zillow is younger than some of its competitors in Washington, but it is still a tech powerhouse.
+- Zillow: An online database of real estate listings founded by two former Microsoft executives, Zillow allows users to browse listings from dozens of newspapers.
+The company generated close to $1 billion in revenue in 2016.
+Founded in 2006, Zillow serves as a relatively young tech powerhouse.